 Alessio Guglielmi's Research and Teaching / Politics

 I believe that referees should accept that their reviews are published on the web site of the author, and possibly answered in public (like book critics do for books, say).
 Alternatively, or in addition, referees could sign their reviews.
+The norm should not be too strict: one can imagine circumstances where disclosure is undesirable, and anonymity should in those cases be acceptable.

 I believe that there is a problem with the conference system in computer science, at least for the part of it that concerns theoretical computer science.